 The Performance of Market Timing with the Golden and Death Crosses

 Right off the bat, we’re faced with a conundrum: Should we invest in the SPY?
-If we’re using golden crosses as our entry triggers, what do we do when our first trigger is a death cross (sell) in March of 2020, eight months after our window begins?
+If we’re using golden crosses as our entry triggers, what do we do when our first trigger is a death cross (sell) in March of 2022, more than a year after our window begins?

 That’s a very real concern, and one we’ll discuss later, but for now, we’ll track two performance numbers: One in which you buy on the first trading day of our period because the last event was a buy signal (50-day line over the 200-day line means the last signal we would have gotten is a golden cross), and a second where we do not buy until a subsequent crossover tells us to.